mrshll1001/hairpin_parser/README.md

 ## TODO
 + Download local copies of the images and rewrite the img tags inside the articles to match the new file.
-+ Render into an epub template
++ Render archive into an epub template for usage on e-readers